Gleyber Torres Player Props: Yankees vs. Marlins

 Marlins Pitching Rankings

+- The pitching staff for the Marlins has a collective 9.6 K/9 to lead MLB.

-- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.19).
+- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.23).

-- The Marlins rank 14th in baseball in home runs surrendered (133 total, 1.1 per game).
+- Marlins pitchers combine to rank 14th in baseball in home runs given up (135 total, 1.2 per game).

-- The lefty last pitched on Saturday against the Texas Rangers, when he tossed 5 1/3 innings, allowing four earned runs while giving up six hits.
+- His last time out came on Sunday against the Texas Rangers, when the righty went six innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.